 REX JSON Parser

 REXJSON is a tiny library for parsing JSON format.
 It uses a DFA generated by the rexcc compiler.
-The implementation is about 700 lines of code in 3 files.
+The implementation has a very small footprint.
 For more information check REX JSON Parser page.